Team Lyle & Grace Caddell

 Real estate industry surveys have repeatedly found that neighborhood quality is the most important reason why home buyers choose where to live.
 In fact, experience shows that buyers usually “buy” an area first, and are often willing to pay a premium for homes there.

 Therefore, it’s crucial to highlight your community’s amenities – like proximity to quality schools, restaurants, and shopping, local parks, and attractions, as well as other benefits that impact lifestyle.
-Your agent has access to the kinds of detailed community and school information that buyers want and is skilled at presenting the relationship between your community and home together.
+Lyle & Grace Caddell have access to the kinds of detailed community and school information that buyers want and is skilled at presenting the relationship between your community and home together.

 Putting your home on the market is a lot like putting up a profile on an online dating service.
 You want to put your best face forward, minimize flaws, and set the stage for an appealing and harmonious match.